Hot Dog Wrapped in Lavash

 3. Step 3:

-Wash the tomato, wipe it and cut it into strips — first into circles, then into strips.
-Drain the excess juice.
+Wash and dry the tomato, then cut it into strips — first into rounds, then into thin sticks.
+Drain off any excess juice.

 4. Step 4:

 Grate the cheese.
-The main criterion when choosing cheese for this recipe is its taste and fusibility.
-Choose natural varieties, without vegetable additives.
+The key when choosing cheese for this recipe is good flavor and how well it melts.
+Go for natural cheese without vegetable-oil fillers.

 5. Step 5: